-The Curriculum Committee shall consider all proposals involving curricular changes or additions within the FSE, and make recommendations to the Dean and the Executive Committee regarding their disposition.
-General curricular proposals may originate with the Dean or with the faculty in a particular School within the FSE.
+The Curriculum Committee shall consider all proposals involving curricular changes or additions within the FSE and make recommendations to the dean and the Executive Committee.
+General curricular proposals may originate with the dean or with faculty within the FSE.
 Proposals involving a specific academic program must originate from within the faculty of that program.
-The Committee shall meet at least three times each semester, unless otherwise agreed upon by a majority of the committee members.
-Items referred to the Committee must be considered at its next scheduled meeting.
-The Committee membership shall consist of two faculty members from each of the Schools within the FSE, and a student representative selected by the ASASU senators of the FSE.
+The committee shall meet at least three times each semester, unless otherwise agreed upon by a majority of the committee members.
+Items referred to the committee must be considered at its next scheduled meeting.
+The committee membership shall consist of two faculty members from each of the schools within the FSE and a student representative selected by the Associated Students of ASU (ASASU) senators of the FSE.
 The faculty representatives must be members of the AFSE and have at least 20% of their assigned duties allocated to teaching in each of the previous three years.
-The Dean’s designee for academic and student affairs and a representative of the Maricopa Community College District shall serve as ex officio members of the Committee.
+The dean’s designee for academic and student affairs and a representative of the Maricopa Community College District shall serve as ex officio members of the committee.

 The Committee on the Quality of Instruction shall consider any matters relating to faculty development and the improvement of instruction, including teaching evaluation and selection of awardees for the teaching awards in the FSE.
-Their recommendations shall be reported to the Dean, the Executive Committee, and the AFSE.
-The Committee membership shall consist of one faculty member from each School within the FSE, and a student representative selected by the ASASU senators from the FSE.
+Their recommendations shall be reported to the dean, the Executive Committee, and the AFSE.
+Committee membership shall consist of one faculty member from each school within the FSE and a student representative selected by the ASASU senators from the FSE.
 The faculty representatives must be members of the AFSE and have at least 20% of their assigned duties allocated to teaching in each of the previous three years.

-The Sabbatical Advisory Committee reviews applications for sabbatical leave and makes recommendations to the Dean.
-The Committee shall consist of one faculty representative from each school within the FSE.
+The Sabbatical Advisory Committee reviews applications for sabbatical leave and makes recommendations to the dean.
+The committee shall consist of one faculty representative from each school within the FSE.
 The faculty representatives must be members of the AFSE.

 AD HOC COMMITTEES

-The Dean may appoint such other committees as are necessary to carry on the business of the FSE on an ongoing, or ad hoc, basis.
-In general, the duration and terms of service, (s)election or appointment of Chair, and other provisions as described for Standing Committees are also applicable to Ad Hoc Committees.
+The dean may appoint such other committees as are necessary to carry on the business of the FSE on an ad hoc, basis.
+In general, the duration and terms of service, (s)election or appointment of chair, and other provisions as described for standing committees (Section 7I) are also applicable to ad hoc committees.
 However, some discretion may be exercised in view of the ad hoc nature of these committees.

-The Ad Hoc committees include, but are not limited to:
+The ad hoc committees include, but are not limited to:

-The Dean's Academic Professional Advisory Council shall advise the Dean in personnel matters involving promotions, continuing status, and retention of academic professionals (as defined in ACD 505-03).
-A member shall not vote on personnel matters involving a member of the unit in which she/he is employed.
-The Council shall consist of three academic professionals elected by the academic professionals of the Fulton Schools of Engineering.
+The Dean's Academic Professional Advisory Council shall advise the dean in personnel matters involving promotions, continuing status, and retention of academic professionals (as defined in ACD 505-03).
+A member shall not vote on personnel matters involving a member of the unit in which they are employed.
+The council shall consist of three academic professionals elected by the academic professionals of the FSE.